Greville Poke: Censorship

 In early 1966 the ESC was prosecuted for their production of Edward Bond's Saved staged in December 1965.
-The company had claimed that it was being run as a private club, and was therefore exempt from the Theatres Act of 1843.
+The company had claimed that it was being run as a private club, and was therefore exempt from the Theatres Act 1843.
 Poke, the secretary, William Gaskill, the director and Esdaile, the licensee, were summoned to a hearing at Marlborough Magistrates Court to represent the ESC.
 The Lord Chamberlain had denied Saved a licence unless two scenes were cut, including one in which a baby is stoned to death on stage.
 The Director of Public Prosecutions made eighteen summonses against the ESC prompted by the Chamberlain.

 In March 1966 when the hearing resumed Poke, Gaskill and Esdaile pleaded not guilty.
-The court ruled that the performance violated the Theatres Act as the RCT was open several nights a week as a public theatre and was not just a private club.
+The court ruled that the performance violated the Theatres Act 1843 as the RCT was open several nights a week as a public theatre and was not just a private club.
 The ESC was fined £50 which was a token amount for a technical offence.
-The case of Saved contributed to the repeal of the Theatres Act in 1968.
+The case of Saved contributed to the repeal of the Theatres Act 1843 in 1968.
 This liberated theatres from censorship.

 In 1967 Lord Chamberlain banned the ESC's performance of Bond's play Early Morning.
 To avoid prosecution, Poke proposed that the company stage the play as a dress rehearsal without a ticket charge.
 This idea was successful.
-Soon the 1968 Theatres Bill followed, which abolished the censorship of plays by the Lord Chamberlain.
+Soon the Theatres Act 1968 followed, which abolished the censorship of plays by the Lord Chamberlain.